Tag Archive | African blue basil

 sunflower seeds for birds, bees and butterfliesMany varieties of recent sunflower introductions have been hybridized to grow flowers with very little or no viable pollen at all.
 When looking through catalogs, make note of the ones called “pollenless”.
 These varieties will make less of a mess on the credenza and won’t cause you to sneeze.
 But they have little to offer bees and butterflies.

-Pollenless sunflowers won’t develop mature seeds filled with sustenance for birds and other animals.
+Pollenless sunflowers won’t develop mature seeds filled with enough food for birds and other animals.
 If pollinators and full seedpods are what you want, ask the seed supplier for varieties that make edible seeds, not just edible flowers.

 Sunflowers have a row of showy ray florets surrounding the disc florets.
 Disc florets open slowly over time, from the outer edge to the center, ensuring many visits from different pollinators.

-The Asteraceae family is perhaps the largest, with 1900 genera and over 32,000 species.
+The Asteraceae family is perhaps the largest, with 1900 genera and over 32,000 species of trees, shrubs, annuals, and perennials.
 (The orchid family is its main rival, but no one knows exactly how many species are in either family.)
-Members of this extended family include sunflowers, dianthus, lettuce, coreopsis, marigold, zinnia, coneflower, gerbera daisy, chrysanthemum, and shasta daisy.
+Members of this extended family include sunflowers, lettuce, coreopsis, ageratum, marigold, zinnia, coneflower, gerbera daisy, chrysanthemum, and Shasta daisy.
+Their composite flowers provide a rich source of nectar and pollen, but, again, be cautious of the highly hybridized cultivars.

 Where to Plant?